-I hope it's not yours, but I get that you might be tempted to try vaping.
-I'm worried because vaping can be addictive and can change the way your brain works.
+I hope it's not yours, but I get that you might be tempted to try vaping or pouches.
+I'm worried because nicotine products are addictive and can change the way your brain works.
 Plus, I know the tobacco industry makes vapes that look like flash drives so they're easy to hide.
 It's not that I don't trust you, but you should know that I'm paying attention.